ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/admin-use-templates-to-prepare-customer-data-for-migration.md

 4. Choose the **Copy Config.
 Template** action.
 5. On the **Configuration Templates** page, select an existing template to copy, and then choose the **OK** button.

-The table ID, table name, and lines of the existing data template are inserted in the new template.
+ID tabulky, název tabulky a řádky existující šablony dat jsou vloženy do nové šablony.

-### To create a data template header manually
+### Ruční vytvoření záhlaví šablony dat

 1. Open the **Configuration Templates** page.
 2. Vyberte akci **Nový**.
 3. Fill in the **Code** field.
 4. In the **Table ID** field, enter the table to which this template applies.
 The **Table Name** field is automatically filled in when the **Table ID** field is set.

-### To create a data template line manually
+### Ruční vytvoření řádku šablony dat

 1. On the first line, select the **Field Name** field.
 The **Field List** page displays the list of fields in the table.
 2. Select a field, and then choose the **OK** button.
 The **Field Caption** field is filled in with the field name.
 3. In the **Default Value** field, enter an appropriate value.
-In some cases, you may want to use a value that is not a value that is available in the database.
+V některých případech je vhodné použít hodnotu, která není hodnotou dostupnou v databázi.
 In that case, you can select the **Skip Relation Check** check box, to make it possible to apply data without error.

    > [!TIP]
    > Since the **Default Value** field does not have a look up to the corresponding [!INCLUDE[prod_short](includes/prod_short.md)] field options, you copy and paste the value that you want from the related page into the template.